-This course provides lectures and small group discussions on the topics of normal human development, psychopathology, the mental status exam, and the biopsychosocial model during the pre-clerkship period (the first 18 months of medical school).
-The course covers the biological, psychological and social substrates of normal and pathological human behavior as well as the major psychiatric disorders.
-The course emphasizes biological, psychological and social factors in understanding, diagnosing and treating these disorders.
+The Department provides lectures and small group discussions on the topics of normal human development, ethics, psychopathology, the mental status exam, and the biopsychosocial model throughout the initial 18-month preclinical period, concentrated in the Neuroscience module.
+Instruction and labs provide overview of the biological, psychological and social substrates of normal and pathological human behavior as well as the major psychiatric disorders with emphasis on the factors in understanding, diagnosing and treating these disorders.

-During this six week rotation, students participate in practical clinical work, individual supervision and seminars and case conferences.
+During this five week rotation, students participate in practical clinical work, individual supervision and seminars and case conferences.
 In their daily work on inpatient wards and/or consultation-liaison services, students are supervised by psychiatry residents and staff.
 The Department strongly emphasizes the biopsychosocial model, integrating biological, psychological and sociocultural knowledge to understand behavior and disease.
 The development of clinical interviewing, diagnostic and treatment planning skills are central to the clerkship.
-Particular attention is given to disorders often seen in the international focus of military medicine.
+Particular attention is given to disorders often seen in the military treatment setting.
 Each student meets weekly with a senior clinician preceptor for review and discussion of case histories.
 Mandatory seminars and case conferences consider both practical and theoretical aspects of emotional disorders.

 Fourth Year Clerkships